-PreReq: Eng 20R or ESL 9 or "B" or better in Eng 51 or placement in Eng 21; and "C" or better in Math 66 or placement in Math 26
+PreReq: Eng 20R or ESL 9 or placement in Eng 21; and "C" or better in Math 66 or placement in Math 26

-An introduction to fiber optic communications providing basic back-ground information.
+An introduction to fiber optic communications providing basic background information.
 Features hands-on training using industry standard termination tools/procedures and test equipment in installation, testing, and maintenance of fiber optic cabling systems.
 Provides a comprehensive overview of fiber optics as used in communications systems including telephone, CATV, and computers.
 Serves as a preparation course for the certified fiber optics installer or technician certification exam.
 Covers basics of the technology and its components for fiber optic communications; types of fiber, cabling, connectors and splices, couples and other passive components, transmitters and receivers, optical switches, modulators, tools, and test equipment.
 (3 lec hrs.)